 It is important to recognize that much of the current development and application of biogeophysical ESMs within the US takes place in national facilities such as the National Center for Atmospheric Research or Oakridge National Laboratory.
 Indeed, facilities developing and managing ESMs are aware of the importance of human processes to the Earth system, as evidenced by the CESM Social Dimensions Working Group at the National Center for Atmospheric Research, and the iESM group at Pacific Northwest, Oakridge, and Lawrence Berkeley National Laboratories.
-However, while these centers employ small numbers of social scientists, their primary missions and scientific expertise focus primarily on the biophysical components of the Earth system.
+However, the primary missions and scientific expertise of these centers focus on the biophysical components of the Earth system, and social scientists comprise a relatively small number of employees.
 Thus, it is not surprising that we still lack models at the global scale that represent human behavioral processes.
 This underscores the need for a new national initiative, with specialized knowledge and capacity in social informatics and human systems, to develop and maintain global-scale models of decisions and behaviors that could be integrated with existing biophysical model code for the Earth system.
 Scientists engaged in building these more comprehensive HESMs could also lead the creation of science-based scenarios to support decision makers in identifying robust strategies for societal sustainability in a changing world.

-Content
+3. Content

 Approach: Workshop participants identified a set of seven interdisciplinary scientific research issues and key questions through facilitation.
-Breakout groups for each of these issues were asked to address four questions to guide discussion and planning: 1) What is the scope of the scientific questions most relevant to the issue?
+Breakout groups for each of these issues were asked to address four questions to guide discussion and planning: 1) what is the scope of the scientific questions most relevant to the issue?
 2) What are the methods needed to address those questions?
 3) What opportunities are currently available to take the set of issues forward; what new work is needed; what funding mechanisms could support this work?
-The outcomes of the breakout group discussions is presented below.
+The outcomes of the breakout group discussions are presented below and summarized in the subsequent section.

-1. The purpose of linking models (Chair, Hill): The purpose of developing a linked modeling effort include: to answer questions, generate questions (new realizations, discovery) and test hypotheses in order to create more representative models that are more accurate and useful.
-This would serve to broaden the conversation, rather than to steer the conversation, and would require the development of a new modeling community.
+A. Motivation and Purpose of Linking Models.
+The primary purpose of developing a linked modeling community includes answering and generating questions (i.e., new realizations and discovery) and testing hypotheses in order to create HESMs that are more accurate and useful.
+This would serve to broaden, rather than steer, the conversation and requires the development of a new modeling community.
 But, we are still not clear about how to develop such models.
-We do know, however, that if we want to inform new model development, then we need more on the human science side; we can't simplify out humans.
-We also know, that without impact, this type of research will not be funded.
+We do know, however, that if we want to inform new model development, then we need to advance research and modeling of human science; human processes are complex, and must be treated as such.